 At First Business Bank and in my prior work life, I have had the opportunity to manage employees or teams who work in different locations.
 During the pandemic, this obviously became standard operating procedure for many managers.
 At First Business Bank, we had remote employees previously for many years and will continue to add them as we invest in smart growth.

-As our company grows, many of us will be required to manage employees who work in other locations.
-Over time, I developed a few techniques that help me be more effective and hopefully help employees with whom I work feel more connected to the organization.
-The following are some techniques or strategies that have worked well for me:
+Over time, and since the pandemic started, I developed a few techniques that help me be more effective and hopefully help employees feel more connected to our organization.
+Here are some strategies that have worked well for me:

-• Set up regularly scheduled meetings via phone or video conference, and prepare agendas that cover all topics you’ll discuss ahead of time.
-Regularly scheduled 1:1 meetings are important for all managers.
+- Set up regularly scheduled video meetings and prepare agendas that cover all topics you’ll discuss ahead of time.
+Regularly scheduled 1:1 meetings are important for all managers with their employees.
 These meetings are even more important when you don’t work in the same location as your team member because you don’t have the benefit of informal updates and other communication that occurs when you’re in the same office.

-• Use the phone, instant messaging, and emails to communicate regularly outside of scheduled 1:1 meetings.
+- Use video conferencing, phone, instant messaging, and emails to communicate regularly outside of scheduled 1:1 meetings.

-• Encourage employees to reach out to you as needed.
-Being available and responsive via phone, instant message, or email is particularly important when managing from afar.
-Use instant messaging software to let co-workers know when you are available and how to contact you on a day-to-day basis.
+- Encourage employees to reach out to you as needed.
+Being available and responsive via video conference, phone, instant message, or email is particularly important when managing from afar.
+Update instant messaging software daily to let co-workers know when you are available and how to contact you.

-• Make the most of in-person visits.
+- Make the most of in-person visits.
 When traveling to other locations, maximize face-to-face time with as many people as possible.
-In-person communication is critical to building relationships.
+In-person communication is critical to building trusted relationships.